-In the case of voiceband processing where 4 kHz represents the Nyquist frequency, if the signal to be measured were externally bandlimited then an 8 kHz sampling rate would suffice.
-However if it is required to limit the bandwidth using a digital filter, then it may be more appropriate to use an initial sampling rate of 16 kHz and to process this sample stream with a filtering and decimating algorithm to achieve a 4 kHz bandlimited signal at an 8 kHz rate.
-Figure 23 details the initial 16 kHz sampled tone.
+In the case of voice-band processing where 4 kHz represents the Nyquist frequency, if the signal to be measured were externally band-limited, then an 8 kHz sampling rate would suffice.
+However, if the bandwidth must be limited with a digital filter, then it may be more appropriate to use an initial sampling rate of 16 kHz and to process this sample stream with a filtering and decimating algorithm to achieve a 4 kHz band-limited signal at an 8 kHz rate.
+Figure 19 details the initial 16 kHz sampled tone.